 Vehicles that don’t have an interference engine will not suffer much damage when the timing belt breaks.
 It will just stop running.
-The car will still need to be towed, but the repair would require just the replacement of the timing belt, not a whole new engine.
+The car will still need to be towed, but the repair would require only the replacement of the belt, not a whole new engine.

 Check out your owner’s manual to see which type of engine you have.
-If you have an interference engine and you have reached 100,000 miles, then you should get the timing belt replaced before it breaks.
-If you don't have an interference engine, you still should plan to get the timing belt changed, unless you look forward to being towed someday, possibly at an inconvenient time.
+If you have an interference engine and have reached 100,000 miles, you should get the timing belt replaced before it breaks.
+If you don't have an interference engine, you still should plan to get the belt changed.

 How to Save on Labor

 You can save future expenditures on labor by having several things done at the same time the timing belt is changed.
-I asked the mechanic to do all the following along with the timing belt:
+I asked the mechanic to do all the following in one session: